sandiegowellnessclub/sdwc-website/README.md

    **Using VS Code Live Server Extension:**
    - Install the "Live Server" extension
-   - Right-click `src/index.html` and select "Open with Live Server"
+   - Right-click `index.html` and select "Open with Live Server"

 3. **Start Developing**
-   - Edit HTML files in the `src` directory
+   - Edit `index.html` in the root directory
+   - Edit `src/events.html` for the events page
    - Modify styles in `src/css/style.css`
    - Update JavaScript in `src/js/main.js`
    - Changes will reflect immediately in the browser